 Whether it’s articles for the company blog or sponsored articles for online publications, there exists many way to write and earn.
 Here are some great content writing opportunities.

-- Monster.com: Writing positions currently include gigs with Mary Kay, Aramark, and Quantum Tech.
+- Monster.com: Writing positions currently include gigs with Amazon, ICON Fitness, and Collabera.
 It looks like new jobs are added almost daily.

 - FlexJobs.com: I love FlexJobs as the site actually lets you apply for the writing job directly through their online portal.
-They have a BUNCH of writing jobs from big-name companies.
+They have a BUNCH of well-paying writing gigs from big-name companies.

-The more high-quality content you write the more you’ll be in demand and thus can charge more money per article.
+Tip: The more high-quality content you write, the more you’ll be in-demand and thus can charge more money per article.

 3. Virtual Assistant

 Average Pay: $13-$18/hr

 A virtual assistant (also known as a VA) is a position where you work from home and help an individual or small company with administrative, technical, and creative assistance.
 Here are the two best places to search for virtual assistant jobs…

 - Freelancer.com: The Freelancer platform lets you browse through a bunch of VA positions and search for jobs that fit your salary and time requirements.